Tableau Public Data Policy

 You are responsible for the content you publish to Tableau Public.
 We provide Tableau Public as a free service; we are not the owners or publishers of the data on our servers.
 We don’t screen content before it is published and we don’t make decisions about what content can exist on Tableau Public except as described in this policy.
 You should be mindful of the data you choose to post.
 If you publish libelous or defamatory statements about someone, you can be sued by that person.
 If you publish confidential data about your customers that they would expect you to keep private, they might seek recourse, including legal action.
 If you publish data about people that embarrasses them, you can expect them to get angry at you.

 You should not publish confidential data that you want to keep private, like your company’s sales plan or your personal financial information.
 Once it is posted you should expect that data to be no longer private.
-This is simply because Tableau Public is only for data that is publicly available, subject to the license terms in the Terms of Service.
-It provides no security or access features.
-If you want Tableau Public-like capabilities with security and access features, please look into our other products at Tableau Software.

 Our guiding principle is freedom of speech.